-Community Service Officer Program
+(previously Community Service Officer Program)

-The FY22 budget provides funding for the creation of the Community Service Officer Program.
-This is a pilot team of 10 nonsworn civilians to answer nonviolent calls for service.
-The Community Service Officers will handle lower priority calls, which frees up sworn officers to handle the emergency calls for service and focus more on crime prevention.
-In addition, community/police relations improves with the interactions from a Community Service Officer answering non-violent calls.
+The Civilian Response Unit (CRU) was piloted in FY2021 and 2022 to include team of 20 nonsworn civilians to answer nonviolent calls for service.
+CRU handles lower priority calls, which frees up sworn officers to handle the emergency calls for service and focus more on crime prevention.
+In addition, community/police relations improve with the interactions from a Civilian Response officer answering non-violent calls.
 It is a softer approach for the community to receive basic police services such as completing reports, information requests, and community concerns.

-Crime Prevention Unit
+Crime Prevention Unit Program